Gwarzo

-Gwarzo is a Local Government Area in Kano State, Nigeria.
-Its headquarters are in the town of Gwarzo.
+Gwarzo is a town and Local Government Area in Kano State, Nigeria.

 It has an area of 393 km^{2} and a population of 183,987 as of the 2006 Hausa and Fulani ethnic groups making up the bulk of the population.
 Islam is the predominant religion in Gwarzo Local Government Area, and the languages spoken there are Hausa and Fufulde.
 Among the notable locations in Gwarzo Local Government Area is the General Hospital Gwarzo.

 The postal code of the area is 704.

 Climate

 In Gwarzo, the year-round temperature is high and fluctuates between 53 °F and 99 °F, with rare exceptions when the temperature falls below 48 °F or rises above 104 °F. The wet season is oppressive and mostly cloudy, while the dry season is partly cloudy.
 The hot season lasts for 2.1 months, from March 14 to May 16, with an average daily high temperature above 96 °F. April is the hottest month in Gwarzo, with an average high of 99 °F and low of 71 °F. With an average daily maximum temperature below 87 °F, the cool season spans 1.9 months, from November 30 to January 27.
 January is the coldest month of the year in Gwarzo, with an average high temperature of 86 °F and low of 54 °F. Gwarzo's climate is classified as subtropical steppe (BSh).
 The district experiences an annual temperature of 32.55 °C (90.59 °F), which is 3.09% higher than the average for Nigeria.
-Gwarzo experiences 66.69 wet days (18.27% of the time) and 52.72 millimeters (2.08 inches) of precipitation on average each year.
-With an average temperature of 33 degrees Celsius, Gwarzo Local Government Area has a total size of 393 square kilometers.
+Gwarzo experiences 66.69 wet days (18.27% of the time) and 52.72 millimetres (2.08 inches) of precipitation on average each year.
+With an average temperature of 33 degrees Celsius or 91 degrees Fahrenheit, Gwarzo Local Government Area has a total size of 393 square kilometres or 152 square miles.
 The dry and rainy seasons are the two main seasons experienced by the Local Government Area.
 In Gwarzo Local Government Area, the average wind speed is 10 km/h, and the average humidity is 21%.